Zoom in to find the new bike facilities near you.

 Other new improvements for bikes

 - Southbound cycle lane on Featherston Street has been extended between Bunny Street and Ballance Street.

 - Kerb ramps on Chaffers Street and Johnston Street to make it easier to cross to the waterfront.

 - People on bikes will soon have their own crossings and signals – separate from pedestrians – at the intersections of Tory and Cable streets and Willeston Street and Jervois Quay.

-- A dual pedestrian/bike crossing is being completed on Jervois Quay between the Michael Fowler car park and St John’s Bar.
+- A dual pedestrian/bike crossing on Jervois Quay between the Michael Fowler car park and St John’s Bar.